sidrakesh93/grpc-tools/benchmarking/performance_db/ReadMe.md

 ### Collecting the QPS test results from the users

-The results are collected from the users by the means of a derived reporting class, the _UserDatabaseReporter_,  in the [QPS test](https://github.com/grpc/grpc/tree/master/test/cpp/qps) reporter, which is responsible for sending data the the running backend server via RPC calls (implemented using gRPC).
+The results are collected from the users by the means of a derived reporting class, the _PerfDbReporter_,  in the [QPS test](https://github.com/grpc/grpc/tree/master/test/cpp/qps) reporter, which is responsible for sending data the the running backend server via RPC calls (implemented using gRPC).
 The implementation for this mechanism is in C++.
-The UserDatabaseReporter class makes use of a separate class, _UserDataClient_, which directly interacts with the server.
+The UserDatabaseReporter class makes use of a separate class, _PerfDbClient_, which directly interacts with the server.

 The authenticated performance reporting tool is initiated using a Python wrapper which subsequently begins the actual test.
 Before the actual PQS test begins, the user is authenticated using the [OAuth 2.0 protocol](https://developers.google.com/identity/protocols/OAuth2), and system and network information is collected.